Dead Kennedys: Band reformation and death of Peligro (2001–present)

 On August 21, 2008, the band announced an extended break from touring due to the health-related issues of Flouride and Peligro.
 They stated their plans to collaborate on new projects.
 The band performed a gig in Santa Rosa, California in June 2009, with Peligro returning to the drum kit.

 In August 2010, Dead Kennedys announced plans for a short East Coast tour.
 The lineup assembled for this tour contained East Bay Ray, Peligro, Greer, and bassist Greg Reeves replacing Flouride, who was taking "personal time off" from the band.
 The tour dates included performances in Philadelphia, New York City, Boston, Washington, D.C., Portland, Maine and Hawaii.
 The band has played a reworked version of their song "MTV Get Off the Air", re-titled "MP3 Get Off the Web", with lyrics criticizing music piracy during their October 16, 2010, concert at the Rock and Roll Hotel in Washington, D.C.

 Dead Kennedys had world tours in 2013 and in 2014, the latter mostly in North American cities.
 In 2015 and 2016 they toured again, including South America, where they had not played since 2001.

 In 2017, East Bay Ray revealed that the band and Jello Biafra had been approached by the Punk-oriented music festival Riot Fest about a potential reunion.
 While Ray and the rest of the band expressed interest in the concept, Biafra refused.

 On April 26, 2019, the group released DK40, a live compilation album celebrating 40 years since the band formed.

-On October 28, 2022, D. H. Peligro died due to trauma resulting from a head injury suffered in an accidental fall.
+On October 28, 2022, D.H.
+Peligro died from an overdose of heroin and fentanyl, although it was initially believed to have been from possible head trauma from a fall at his home that day.
+Since Peligro's death, the band has performed in the UK with Santi Guardiola and the United States with Steve Wilson (who had played in D. H. Peligro's band Peligro before) filling in on drums.